CHRISTMAS HAT PARTY

-This is one of many old Fethard photographs posted by Mick Flynn (Bradford), on the Fethard Forum.
+This is one of many old Fethard photographs posted by Mick Flynn (Bradford).
 Mick is trying to identify the people in these photographs and would appreciate some help.
-If you feel you might recognise some of the people please have a look at the other photographs at the following address CLICK HERE

 The death has occurred on December 22nd, in Bansha Nursing Home, of Mr Jimmy Butler, formerly of The Green and St. Patrick’s Place.
 Interment took place at Calvary Cemetery.